 The large size of nasal polyps leads to nasal tones of the voice.
 The expanded polyps may block the entrance leading from the nasopharynx to the eustachian tube, resulting in hearing loss, and leads to a violation of speech development in children.
 The appearance of nasal polyps in children due to the lack of normal nasal breathing leads to improper formation of the skull and dentition that is most often seen in various malocclusions.
-In the children of the first year of life nasal polyps and difficulty in nasal breathing leads to disorders of sucking and swallowing of food, to chronic undernourishment and malnutrition.
+In the children of the first year of life nasal polyps and difficulty in nasal breathing lead to disorders of sucking and swallowing of food, to chronic undernourishment and malnutrition.

 Complications of nasal polyps

 Normal nasal breathing provides warming and moistening of the air incoming into the nasal cavity and its purification from dust particles, which deposit on the nasal mucosa and progressively is excreted with its secret.
 Nasal polyps, preventing the passage of air through the nasal cavity, force the patient to change nasal breathing to breathing through the mouth partially or completely.
 As a result, cold and dry air enters the respiratory tract.
 Thus, dysfunction of nasal breathing leads to the development of such diseases as pharyngitis, laryngitis, bronchitis, pneumonia.
 Be healthy and never get sick.